- The type of personal data we may collect from you

 We limit the collection and use of your information.
 We only collect such information as is required to deliver our high standards of service, to inform you about the products and services we offer, and to administer our business.

-Details of the personal information that will be processed include, for example: name, address, date of birth, contact details, financial information, employment details, device identifiers including IP address and vehicle details.
+Details of the personal information that will be processed include, for example: name, address, date of birth, personal appearance, contact details, financial information, employment details, device identifiers including IP address and vehicle details.

 We may collect and process the following personal data about you:

-- information which you provide to us or anyone acting on your behalf (e.g. a supplier).
-The information may be supplied to us in the form of a written application, via the Propel website or verbally.
-The information may include such things as your date of birth, address, contact details, employment details, bank details and other financial information;
+- Information which you provide to us or anyone acting on your behalf (e.g. a supplier) or information about you which is publicly available.
+The information may be supplied to us in the form of:

 - details of transactions which you carry out with us; and